s-boris/WTT-Bridge/README.md

 __Working__:
 - Messages from Whatsapp to Telegram (Supported: text, image, video, gif, audio, ptt, document, url, location, contact)
-- Messages from Telegram to Whatsapp (text)
+- Messages from Telegram to Whatsapp (Supported: text)
 - Sync contact pictures (on startup)
 - Sync group titles & pictures (on startup, Whatsapp to Telegram only)
 - Show participants (phone numbers only)